pivotal-cf/docs-pks/nsxt-lb-tkgi-api.hbs.md

 ---
-title: Provisioning a VMware NSX Load Balancer for the {{ vars.product_short }} API Server
+title: Provisioning a VMware NSX Load Balancer for the TKGI API Server
 owner: PKS-NSXT
 ---